JunfeiWU/JunfeiWu.github.io/training.md

 ## 2019

-### Training on Glacio-hydrological Modelling Using the SPHY Model
+### Glacio-hydrological Modelling Using the Spatial Processes in Hydrological Model (SPHY)
 Glacio-Hydrological Modelling Using the Spatial Processes in Hydrological Model (SPHY)

 14 - 18 Oct., Beijing, China